DBSCAN: Optimal Rates For Density Based Clustering

-\begin{remark} In practice, \Cref{algorithm:DBSCAN} can be efficiently implemented using a union-find structure in such a way that the determination of the set $\mathbb{C}(h,k)$ of maximal connected components of $\mathbb G_{h,k}$ can be accomplished without using the potentially expensive breadth-first search or depth-first search algorithms.
+In practice, \Cref{algorithm:DBSCAN} can be efficiently implemented using a union-find structure in such a way that the set $\mathbb{C}(h,k)$ of the maximal connected components of $\mathbb G_{h,k}$ can be computed without using the potentially expensive breadth-first search or depth-first search algorithms.
 The resulting cluster tree algorithm is simpler than the estimator based on Wishart's algorithm proposed in \cite{chaudhuri2014consistent}.
 Indeed, the DBSCAN-based estimator is obtained from a sequence of node-induced sub-graphs of the $2h$-neighborhood graph over the sample points.
 In contrast, Wishart's algorithm entails taking node and edge-induced sub-graphs of the $k$-nearest neighborhood graph over $\{X_1,\ldots,X_n\}$, which has higher computational complexity.

-For a fixed value of $k$, \Cref{algorithm:DBSCAN} is in fact a slightly simplified version of in the original DBSCAN algorithm of \cite{ester1996density} for ``flat" clustering'', where the parameters $h$ and $k$ are called instead $\mathrm{Eps}$ and $\mathrm{MinPts}$, respectively.
-Specifically, in the original version of DBSCAN, two nodes $X_i$ and $X_j$ in the graph $\mathbb G_{h,k}$ are connected if $ \| X_i-X_j\|< h$ instead of $2h$.
-Such a variant allows us to link the connected components of the graph $\mathbb G_{h,k} $ to the connected components of the upper level set $\{\widehat p_h\ge \lambda_k\}$ of the density estimator $\hat{p}_h$ (see \Cref{eq:ph.dbscan} below), where $\lambda_k = \frac{k}{nh^d V_d}$.
-This simplifies our theoretical analysis without affecting the consistency rates.
-A second minor difference is the fact that \Cref{algorithm:DBSCAN} does not distinguish between {\it core} and {\it border} points.
-It is possible to show that such a distinction is also largely inconsequential in deriving consistency rates for \Cref{algorithm:DBSCAN} and, therefore, we have not included it in our analyst.

-As pointed out by \cite{sriperumbudur2012consistency}, DBSCAN corresponds to using a kernel density estimator with a spherical kernel $K$ given by the indicator function of the unit $d$-dimensional Euclidean ball to cluster the points.
-In detail, consider the density estimator $\widehat{p}_h \colon \mathbb{R}^d \rightarrow \mathbb{R}$ given by
+As explained in \cite{sriperumbudur2012consistency}, DBSCAN is implicitly using a kernel density estimator with kernel corresponding to the indicator function of the unit $d$-dimensional Euclidean ball to cluster the points.
+In detail, consider the density estimator $\widehat{p}_h$ given by

 where